 The blades on a dutch hoe are typically sharp on all sides so it can cut when moving backwards and forwards.
 The royal dutch hoe by Sneeboer is a unique design with teeth on the front of the blade and a hook on the reverse that gives you more options for weed removal.
 One removed, larger weeds can easily be pulled back toward you so they can be picked up.

 The shaft is longer than usual and the specially designed handle with extra grip allows you to push and pull it lightly across the soil. if used correctly, it should require very little effort to use this tool.
 And, as with all of Sneeboer’s long-handled tools, the extra length means that you can use the tool standing upright, and this translates to less back ache.

-Not only does the Royal Dutch Hoe have all these innovative features, but it only weighs 900g, making it lighter than the standard dutch hoe and easier to use and manoeuvre.
+Extra bonus - it only weighs 900g, making it lighter than a standard dutch hoe and easier to use and manoeuvre.

-Royal Dutch Hoe - Shortlisted for RHS Chelsea Flower Show Product of the Year 2013
+Shortlisted for RHS Chelsea Flower Show Product of the Year 2013.

 All Sneeboer long-handled tools are finished with a round ball at the end of the handle.
 This serves as a grip and, when scuffling, provides a physical reminder that your hand is at the end of the handle.
 So smart!
 The longer-than-usual handles mean that you can work in a more upright position, minimizing backache.
 An especially great feature for tall folks.

 - Weight: 2 lbs

 The Sneeboer family has been making garden tools for over 100 years.
 Sneeboer tools are beautifully designed and built for maximum strength and utility - the heads are hand-forged from one piece of stainless steel and they are fitted with ash handles from FSC-certified forests.